CSRAMS/WCPCI/src/run/RUNNER.md

 We're almost done, now we just need a little bit of hardening to further prevent tampering.

 First we set the `no_new_privs` flag, this will prevent us from gaining any new privileges.
-This cannot be undone and ensure that we can never gain new capabilities or priveleges (like setuid) when executing a new program.
+This cannot be undone and ensure that we can never gain new capabilities or privileges (like setuid) when executing a new program.
 This is good as it completely prevents `setuid` binaries from being run (`MSFLAGS_NOSUID` helps too).

 Then we set the `dumpable` flag to 0, this will prevent us from core dumping, making sure that no sensitive information